 Think about it: How far would a cannonball travel if you shot it from a cannon sitting in a canoe?
 Not very far at all.
 A canoe in the water is not a stable surface, so it would be forced backward by the power of the blast.
 Now, what if that same canon was fired from solid ground?
 You can bet that the cannonball would travel a much greater distance.

 Where am I going with this?
-It's simple; this is how I want you to think of your body.
-You core is your pillar, and it needs to be stable in order for your extremities to move freely.
+It's simple: This is how I want you to think of your body.
+Your core is your pillar and it needs to be stable in order for your extremities to move freely.
 If it's not stable, the range of movement of your joints will suffer, and your cannonball—or barbell, or kettlebell—won't launch to its full potential.

 1. Plank and Side Plank